What is a Piston Compressor and How Does it Work?

 Single-Stage and Multi-Stage Piston Compressors

 - Single-stage compressors use one cylinder and piston to compress the air.
+They are known for simplicity and are ideal for lower-pressure needs.

 - Multi-stage compressors use two or more cylinders to compress the air to higher pressures.
+A two-stage model, for instance, can double the air pressure compared to a single-stage unit, making it suitable for applications requiring very high pressure.

 Oil-Lubricated and Oil-Free Piston/Reciprocating Compressors